TitanRO/Issues/README.md

 # TitanRO/Issues
 Welcome to TitanRO's bug tracker.
-Please browse or file issues through the TitanRO/Issues/issues tab at the top of the page.
+Please browse or file issues through the Issues tab at the top of the page.